AbhiSundu/AbhiSundu.github.io/content/posts/timetracking.md

 I caught myself doing the same on my current project.
 I want to improve my art, but started off half-assing the art with the intention of maximizing my "content-per-hour" ratio so I could make the game faster.
 Since then I've tried taking things slower.

 # Conclusion
-Nowadays, I still track the time I spend on gamedev because I like knowing how long it takes me to make a game.
+I still track the time I spend on gamedev because I like knowing how long it takes me to make a game.
 If I know that I'll have a free schedule for 2 weeks, I can "budget" time for a quick pico 8 game because I know that it'll only take me 20-30 hours of work.

-This has made it really easy to confidently explore weird ideas knowing that I won't get caught in some multi-month long sunk cost.
+This has made it really easy to confidently explore weird ideas knowing that I won't get caught in some multi-month-long sunk cost.
 This is also why I shipped so many games in 2022.

-I'm also able to catch myself before diving into an insane multi month project because I can look at my time spent, compare it to the time spent for other projects, and make a well-educated guess on how much longer it will take to finish.
+I'm also able to catch myself before diving into an insanely deep project because I can look at my time spent, compare it to the time spent for other projects, and make a well-educated guess on how much longer it will take to finish.

 However, I've been trying to catch myself "optimizing", to make sure I'm not intentionally creating subpar content just for the sake of maximizing my "content-per-hour" ratio.
 It's a lot harder to commit to learning a new skill while making a game if you're watching a timer tick up with every minute you spend fumbling around with this new skill.
 For that reason, I've been trying to be more detached with my time tracking.

 All that said, I highly recommend tracking the time you spend on projects.
-Not for efficiency or productivity, but just to help you understand how long it takes for you to make something you like.
-If nothing else, it feels really good to look back at how much time you spent doing something you love.
+Not for efficiency or productivity, but just to help you understand how long it takes to make something you like.
+If nothing else, it feels really good to look back at how much time you've spent doing something you love.

 **-------------------------------------**